 Planting strawberry plants (like other fruit trees) is ironically a great way to attract birds into the garden!
 So to enjoy the fruits of your labour, bird control is essential when growing strawberries and it seems that this is the area where many people come unstuck.

 The most effective method is to construct a frame on which bird netting may be draped.
 The frame needs to be able to hold the bird netting at least 30cm above the plants so when birds sit on the cloth they are not able to reach through the netting and eat those precious berries.

 The netting also needs to be secured around the base to prevent side entry from the birds, the use of bricks or similar weighting netting to the ground is effective.

-There are a number of different frame options from bending number 8 wire or steel into hoops, to making a "square" frame with garden stakes, to putting an upturned pot on the top of a stake, which keeps the netting held up away from the plants.
+There are a number of different frame options from bending No 8 wire or steel into hoops, to making a 'square' frame with garden stakes, to putting an upturned pot on the top of a stake, which keeps the netting held up away from the plants.

 How many to plant?
-A rule of thumb is to plant 5 plants for each family member.
+A rule of thumb is to plant five plants for each family member.
 If you want to eat bowlfuls of strawberries every night during summer then plant more!

 Have a good week!

 Gareth Carter is general manager of Springvale Garden Centre